luisatomo/PHPSymfonyTest/README.md

 - Following PHP and Symfony best practices
 - Following RESTFul conventions
-- coding clean and organized
+- Coding clean and organized

 For this test we have pre-installed in the repo a set of most useful and popular FOS bundles: